niklai99/rExt/README.md

 # rExt
-user-friendly c++ library based on root
+User-friendly c++ library based on root

 ## Do I need root to use this library?
 Well yes, but actually no. The idea is that if you need to plot something then you need Root.